AllureOfTheStars/Allure/README.md

 A file with the default settings, the same as built into the binary, is in [GameDefinition/config.ui.default](GameDefinition/config.ui.default).
-When the game is run for the first time, the file is copied to the official location, which is `~/.Allure/config.ui.ini` on Linux and `C:\Users\<username>\AppData\Roaming\Allure\config.ui.ini` (or `C:\Documents And Settings\user\Application Data\Allure\config.ui.ini` or something else altogether) on Windows.
+When the game is run for the first time, the file is copied to the official location, which is `~/.Allure/config.ui.ini` on Linux, `C:\Users\<username>\AppData\Roaming\Allure\config.ui.ini` (or `C:\Documents And Settings\user\Application Data\Allure\config.ui.ini` or something else altogether) on Windows, and in RMB menu, under `Inspect/Application/Local Storage` when run inside the Chrome browser.

 Screen font can be changed and enlarged by editing the config file at its official location or by CTRL-right-clicking on the game window.